celest-dev/website/docs/functions/data-types.md

 :::info

-Celest does not support the following types:
+Celest does not support the following Dart types:
 - `Stream`
 - `Object`
 - `Dynamic`